 The criteria for placing reliance will be outlined in future versions of the QA&P and will be focused on operational processes as well as the technology stack.
-As with other elements of the Qualification approach, where a participant’s role is covered by BSC and REC then both Code Bodies will need to approve the extent to which reliance is placed (and in the case of SIT participants, the Programme will also need to approve),
+As with other elements of the MHHS Qualification approach, where a participant’s role is covered by BSC and REC then both Code Bodies will need to approve the extent to which reliance is placed (and in the case of SIT participants, the Programme will also need to approve).

+An organisation choosing to Qualify via the non-SIT route may, where appropriate, “place reliance” on MHHS industry testing already successfully undertaken by another organisation/MPID acting in the same role (i.e. met via [Qualification Testing], [Equivalence] or a combination of [Equivalence] and [Testing on behalf of]).

+Further definitions of each testing phase is defined in MHHS-DEL1064_-_Placing Reliance Policy_v1.0.

+The specific process for placing reliance will also be outlined in future versions of the QA&P; it is expected that when placing reliance, either partially or fully, the Programme Participant will not need to provide a copy of the testing report they are placing reliance on, but will need to reference in their QAD what testing they are placing reliance on.

-Operational Controls and Governance
+Operational Controls and Governance - Applicable to all participants